forky01/SOMEHOWDEADBOT/README.md

 - Edit settings: add the redirect uri for the auth process (e.g. <http://localhost:5000/auth/callback>)

-## Bot Usage

-spotify must be open on a device to play music

 ## commands

 When updating commands run: `node deploy-commands.js`